hzFishy/UnrealNotes/content/Roblox/Tips and tricks.md

 # Settings
-- Do disable editor keys in play mode, disable `Respect Studio shortcuts when game has focus` in studio settings.
+- To disable editor keys in play mode, disable `Respect Studio shortcuts when game has focus` in studio settings.

 # Client loading